Huichelaar/AAA/README.md

+# NOTE
+I'm currently changing things here, so the README is outdated.
+There isn't a stable release yet.
+Version from January 2022 should be stable enough though, so if you want to play around with AA2, use that one.

 # AA2
 Made by Huichelaar.
 I heavily referenced [FEBuilderGBA](https://github.com/FEBuilderGBA/FEBuilderGBA/blob/master/FEBuilderGBA/ImageUtilOAM.cs).
 I also referenced circleseverywhere's [Animation Assembler](https://www.dropbox.com/sh/xe3bk2tn87zboif/AACTeniihbt-NQWrTpn6F5OSa?dl=0).
 This is also where I took lzss.py from. lzss.py is used to compress palettes and spritesheets.